Fonbod1/Task_Management_Api/README.md

 ##
 ## NB
-+ The Database for this project is found in the resource folder (todolistdb.sql).
++ The database for this project can be found in the resource folder (todolistdb.sql).
-+ Swagger has also been implemented to enable a perfect view of all the endpoints.
-(HTTP://swagger-ui/index.html)
++ Swagger has also been implemented to enable a perfect view of all the endpoints. (http://localhost:8081/swagger-ui/index.html )